mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 		- 2023-07 backend fixes
 		- Internationalization
 		- Product strategy
+  - Reviewed and followed up on installation project
   - Updated [projects](/en/projects) page with a bit more detail on our workflow.
   - Simplified [project template](/en/projects/template) to be more in line with the new workflow.
 - **Regular comms**